-Nonprofit CRM and donor management software promote growth, sustainability, and structure for a nonprofit organization that is seeking to take its fundraising goals to the next level.
+Nonprofit CRM and donor management software promote growth, sustainability, and structure for a nonprofit organization seeking to take its fundraising goals to the next level.
 While utilizing spreadsheets, various apps, and websites to handle your events and fundraising campaigns can be a good starting point for an organization, there comes a point when it becomes unmanageable to keep all of these tools and functions separate.
 Organizations need to practice strong data management to succeed.
-That’s why utilizing nonprofit CRM software is so vital for a nonprofit or charity to scale and grow.
+That’s why nonprofit CRM software is vital for a charity to scale and grow.

 - Public Relations/Media/Advertising: Contact information, websites, costs to advertise, links to press releases sent in the past, and the effectiveness of a media outlet.

 - Newsletter Subscribers (Mailing List): The mailing list includes contact information, perhaps the email open rate, click-through rate of emails, conversion rate (whether a newsletter subscriber became a donor), and other newsletter activity.

 Benefits of Utilizing Nonprofit CRM and Donor Management Software

 A nonprofit CRM can be extremely powerful to an organization by bringing all of the various information that affects the success and growth of an organization into one place.
 Let’s talk about the benefits an organization will gain by using a nonprofit CRM software solution.

 Streamlining Information: Finding Activity All in One Place